gap-system/gap-distribution/DistributionUpdate/README.md

 # Release wrapping scripts

-This directory contains scrips to prepare release candidates for the next minor, major and update releases.
+This directory contains scrips to prepare release candidates for the next minor and major releases.
 Its `PackageUpdate` subdirectory contains scripts for the package update mechanism.
 They are documented separately in `PackageUpdate/README.md`.